paddor/crypto_box/README.md

 $
 ```

-A key shorter than 32 byte (which would be at least 64 ASCI hex characters)
+A key shorter than 32 byte (which would be at least 64 ASCII hex characters)
 will be repeated to make up a complete 32 byte key.
 This is not recommended.

 ```